From $125K to $178K in 8 Weeks: The Premium Positioning Shift That Raised Prices 60%

 From the same client base, same delivery hours, same capacity.
 Just better pricing aligned to value delivered.

-How This Proves Premium Positioning Works
+How This Case Proves Premium Positioning and Value-Based Pricing Work

 The Framework She Applied: Value-based pricing from the Revenue Multiplier system.
 Calculate value delivered, price at 15–25% of value created, and position specialization as premium.